 An interoperability catalogue is a collection of rulesets for filtering and/or combining feature objects from different input streams corresponding to different data products into feature objects in a combined output stream.
 The Interoperability Catalogue provides means of describing the conditions under which a ruleset is active – that is, each ruleset applies to a particular combination of products in a specified interoperability level.
 Within each ruleset, there are rules whose antecedents specify the combinations of features from different products to which they apply, and what the result of applying the rule is (i.e., given a particular combination of features in the input stream, what feature or features should be emitted into the output stream).

-The interoperability processor applies the rules allowed by the selected level and which are assigned to the loaded combination of data products, and outputs a stream of feature data which contains both original feature instances and (in interoperability levels 3 and 4) new instances which conform to new hybrid feature types that are defined in the hybrid feature catalogue.
-The selection process is shown in the figure below, and consists only of selecting the predefined combination (PDC) that corresponds to the interoperability level set by the user or system and which lists exactly the currently loaded products.
+The interoperability processor applies the rules allowed by the selected level and which are assigned to the loaded combination of data products, and outputs a stream of feature data which contains both original feature instances and (in interoperability Levels 3 and 4) new instances which conform to new hybrid feature types that are defined in the hybrid feature catalogue.
+The selection process is shown in Figure 4-1, and consists only of selecting the predefined combination (PDC) that corresponds to the interoperability level set by the user or system and which lists exactly the currently loaded products.
 If the catalogue is correctly written there should be only one predefined combination after these steps; however, if there is a tie it must be broken by external tie-breaking methods such as allowing the user to select a combination based on the use conditions and description attributes of the PDC.